chaos4ros2/tello_ros/README.md

 arbitrary strings to the drone.

 Many Tello commands (e.g., `takeoff` and `land`) are long-running, and the drone returns `ok` or `error` on completion.
-The driver provides the ROS service `tello_command` to initiate commands, and the corresponding ROS topic `tello_response` to indicate command completion.
+The driver provides the ROS service `tello_action` to initiate commands, and the corresponding ROS topic `tello_response` to indicate command completion.

 Per ROS convention, the driver also responds to `Twist` messages on the `cmd_vel` topic.